Robbottone/GlobalTicket.TicketManagement/README.md

 # GlobalTicket - TicketManager

-This solution emulates the correct implementation of the Clean Architecture principle.
+This solution emulates the correct implementation of the Clean Architecture principles.

 The application uses the MediatR library to guarantee the seperation between the commands/queries and the effective action performed within the Persistence project.
 Every project uses the DipendencyInjection priciple, extending the IServiceCollection object with the class library wrapping different purpouse.